Posts

 I understand that it’s a bit odd to build a whole business around designs that I desperately want to become obsolete after Election Day.
 (I have plenty of other subjects to create designs around.
 I’m never going to run out of fighting words.)
 Rather than feeling defeated, I went ahead and did what I wanted.
 I didn’t sell much but it was a creative outlet for me, one that I could turn to combat the demoralization I felt watching the news.Grim Reaper Trump It is what it is

 Gradually, people’s outrage has caught up with mine.
-I’m never going to get rich with this but I’ve had the opportunity to connect with customers and make friends around the globe.
+I’m never going to get rich with this, but I’ve had the opportunity to connect with customers and make friends around the globe.
 That’s been especially gratifying since COVID-19 hit and all my relationships, except with buddies I see–masked up and distanced–at protests, have become virtual.
-I’ve registered voters here in NYC, too, and the interactions have been overwhelmingly positive, with a couple notable exceptions.
-But nothing came to blows so I consider that a win.
+I’ve registered voters here in NYC, too, and the interactions have been overwhelmingly positive, with a couple of notable exceptions.
+But nothing came to blows, so I consider that a win.

 While I’ve never stopped linking to new tees and cool stuff I find, I’ve neglected this blog in the last four years.
 After all, if you’ve landed here, you’re looking for T-shirts, not my deathless prose.
 If you’re still reading this and are interested in my stuff, check out my shop, Fighting Words Designs.
 And thanks for sticking around.
 I’ll keep letting you know when I find funny stuff and, hopefully, soon I’ll need to repopulate my own shop with new stuff that has nothing to do with Donald Trump!